sbs20/scanservjs/docs/docker.md

   between boots.
 In these cases, you will probably find it easier to share the scanner over the network on the host.

-* Driverless-mode scanning (using airscan over IPP-USB) also seems to result in problems.
+* Driverless-mode scanning (using airscan over IPP-USB) seems to result in problems.
 If anyone has ideas why (perhaps something additional needs sharing from host to guest) then suggestions are welcome.

-* You need proprietary drivers for your scanner.
-Adding more backends to the docker container feels wrong and will add bloat for many users who don't need it.
-The best solution is either to create your own docker image based on the scanservjs one and add it in that way, or to install the drivers on the host and share it over the network.
+* If you need proprietary drivers for your scanner then the best solution is either to create your own docker image based on the scanservjs one and add it in that way, or to install the drivers on the host and share it over the network.
+Adding more backends to the docker container feels wrong and will add cruft for many users who don't need it.

 * The best fallback position for many cases is simply to [share the host scanner over the network](https://github.com/sbs20/scanservjs/issues/129#issuecomment-800226184)